runtimeverification/upload-release.nix/README.md

 # GitHub Action - Upload release.nix

 **Problem:**
+Your repository includes Nix expressions that depend on submodules.
-GitHub source archives do not include submodules.
+GitHub source archives do not include submodules, so you need a clone of the repository to import the expressions.
-If a project depends on submodules, we can only import Nix expressions from a full Git clone;
-we cannot import Nix expressions from a source tarball.

 **Solution:**
-Upload a `release.nix` asset to every release with the revision and hash, so that we can use `fetchgit` to get a full clone and import expressions.
+Upload a `release.nix` lock file for each release, containing the revision and the hash, so that you can use `fetchgit` to clone the repository with submodules and import expressions.